kbei5234/kbei5234/README.md

 Hi!
 My name is Karen Bei and I'm a senior at Tufts University studying Computer Engineering.

 **Internship Experience:**
 This past summer, I interned at Thundersoft where I contributed to their accelerated relaunch plans for RubikPI.
 I built a procedure to demonstrate camera functionality and ran stress tests on various OS images.
 I leveraged my Mandarin Chinese skills to communicate ideas with my coworkers and become more involved in all the relaunch aspects.
-Furthermore, I designed a CNN-LSTM model to predict intoxicated states on drunk drivers that had 1.25% variation in an internship project from the automotive sector.
+Furthermore, in an internship project from the automotive sector, I designed a CNN-LSTM model to predict intoxicated states on drunk drivers that had 1.25% variation.

 **Past Projects:**
 Through Break Through Tech AI at MIT, I presented at Cadence Design Systems a CNN classification project that predicted with 92% accuracy the validity of PCB Designs.
 With the Tufts Cybersecurity Clinic, I also proposed two policies to our partner non-profit organization to enhance decrease their attack surface and safeguard confidential data.